M737557/php-GDPR-CRUD-TOTPauth-adminpage-audit-mysql-datamasking/README.md

  ' Expect the unexpected '
  - same height align of table view (records (partial, none, full)).

+**Features release 2.4**
+- do not show in records view: full, partial on columns.
+When in config configured for a column
+- release is imminent

  **Features release 2.3**
 - config.php: